jonlaing/effex/README.md

 - [API Documentation](#api-documentation)
 - [Acknowledgments](#acknowledgments)

-## Why Effect UI?
+## Why Effex?

-Effect UI brings the power of [Effect](https://effect.website/) to frontend development.
+Effex brings the power of [Effect](https://effect.website/) to frontend development.
 If you're building with Effect, this is a UI framework that speaks the same language.

 ### Typed Error Handling